MicrosoftDocs/entra-docs/docs/includes/licensing-move-microsoft-365-admin-center.md

 ### The admin portal doesn't provide functionality to reprocess group licenses.

-The "reprocessing" button was originally introduced due to issue with converting between user and group based licensing.
-When you are debugging licensing issues, you can still reprocess users via Microsoft Graph and PowerShell using the following:
+The "reprocessing" button was originally introduced to address an issue with conversion between user and group based licensing.
+When debugging licensing issues, you can still reprocess users via Microsoft Graph and PowerShell using one of the following options:

 - Use the Microsoft Graph PowerShell SDK module: